 Costs & Hours of Visiting the Grand Canyon During Winter

 South Rim: To enter the South Rim, a vehicle permit costs $35.
 If you enter via bus or by hiking in, the fee is $20 per person.
-Note that no refunds are issued if the weather is bad, or if you are confronted with a white-out blizzard.
+Note that no refunds are issued if the weather is bad or if you are confronted with a white-out blizzard.
 The South Rim operates 24 hours a day, every day of the year.
 Some facilities do shut down in the winter.
-The North Rim is officially closed from October 15 to May 15.

 Grand Canyon West’s admission feeWest Rim: Grand Canyon West’s admission fee starts at $59 a person and extends to $360 a person, depending on what experiences you’d like to choose.
 The West Rim is also open 365 days a year, but only from 9:00 am to 7:00 pm.